freealise/freealise/translate/readme.md

 add etymology and relations of word root between languages
-group words and morphemes by root and sound instead of subject

-add stress pattern
+group words and morphemes by root and sound instead of subject add stress pattern

 arc interpolation for letters (svg)
+calligraphy of word as the outline of idea it represents

 lyrics calligraphy | bead or thread bracelet with alphabet